Christians iun PakistanPakistanis protest against blasphemy laws and violence against Christians

 Pakistan: Systemic Persecution and Mob Violence

 In Pakistan, Christians are frequently subjected to severe discrimination, violence, and persecution.
 Blasphemy accusations, often made on flimsy grounds, lead to mob violence, where Christians are targeted.
 Churches have been burned down, homes destroyed, and individuals attacked by enraged crowds.
 Christians often face false accusations of desecrating the Quran or insulting the Prophet Muhammad, leading to public beatings, imprisonment, or even executions.
+Christians also face legal discrimination.
+Pakistan’s blasphemy laws carry harsh penalties, including the death sentence, and are disproportionately used against Christians, creating a climate of fear and oppression.

 Iran: Brutal Crackdowns on Religious Leaders